 Nick Cannon had trouble with his kidneys and was admitted to the hospital for kidney failure and later had blood clots in one of his lungs.
 Toni Braxton, on the other hand, first discovered her lupus diagnosis after developing pericarditis, or an inflammation of the tissue surrounding the heart.

 Other common signs and symptoms include:

-Joint pain or stiffness
+- Joint pain or stiffness

-Shortness of breath
+- Chronic shortness of breath

-Headaches, confusion or memory loss
+- Headaches, confusion or memory loss

 To learn more about lupus, visit the Lupus Foundation of America.